‘Never ask a question unless you want to know the answer.’

 It began with a book.
 But it did not end with a book.

 The book was, at first appearances, unremarkable.
 A dusty old hardback, it lay on a dusty shelf in a dusty second-hand bookshop, in a quiet street in a quiet seaside town.
-Susan Eldridge might never have come across the book, or indeed the town, if it hadn’t been for a conversation with Rita.
+Harriet Eldridge might never have come across the book, or indeed the town, if it hadn’t been for a conversation with Rita.

 ‘I have a suggestion for this Saturday.’

 ‘Excellent.
 What time’s the train?’
-Privately, Susan suspected that the ‘bit of shopping’ rather than the pier and beach would be what attracted her friend, who had never been known to pass up a retail opportunity.
+Privately, Harriet suspected that the ‘bit of shopping’ rather than the pier and beach would be what attracted her friend, who had never been known to pass up a retail opportunity.
 Nothing pleased Rita more than a day on Oxford Street, although she was equally happy poking around the little shops and boutiques they found on their travels.
-Clothes shops, shoe shops, antique shops, even charity shops were likely to receive a visit when she was in the mood – and she was invariably in the mood.
-Susan herself was less obsessive.
-She preferred the individual little shops that could still be found in many of the towns and villages they visited.
+Clothes shops, shoe shops, antique shops, even charity shops were likely to receive patronage when she was in the mood – and she was invariably in the mood.
+Harriet herself was less obsessive.
+She preferred the individual little places that could still be found in many of the towns and villages they visited.
 She didn’t care much for the big chain stores.
 Above all, each new trip contained the chance that she’d find a second-hand bookshop.
 She could lose herself for hours in one of those, while Rita trawled the streets around her.
 Unfortunately, second-hand bookshops were a dying breed.
 The ones in Charing Cross Road tended to be expensive, and the old quirky ones tucked away in back streets had nearly all vanished.
 Charity shops were the main repositories for second-hand books these days, and their stocks tended to be depressingly similar and low-brow.
 Specialist dealers had mainly gone on-line, but there was no fun in searching the internet for titles, and no chance of coming across some unexpected gem that could be found while browsing jumbled shelves in an ill-organised shop.

 Deal, as they left the station on a sunny May morning, didn’t immediately look promising.
 There were cheerful flowers in planters in the car park, but the surrounding buildings were undistinguished and randomly laid out.
-Still, they were used to stations being sited in the unprepossessing parts of towns, and agreed to give Deal a chance before they passed judgement.
+Still, they were used to stations being sited in the unprepossessing parts of towns, and agreed to give Deal a chance before they passed judgment.
 They walked past the Eagle Tavern and into Queen Street, where they encountered a hardware store of exactly the old-fashioned kind that boded well.
 Neither of them was a fond hardware browser, however, so they moved on.
 Queen Street led to a junction with the High Street, which stretched to their left and right.
 They noted with approval that it was pedestrianised, and Rita was keen to divert along it to judge its shopping potential.
-Susan insisted that they keep straight on the sea front, which they could see a short distance ahead.
+Harriet insisted that they keep straight on to the sea front, which they could see a short distance ahead.

 ‘Let’s look at the pier first,’ she said, knowing that once Rita had found a shopping street she would never leave it.
 ‘You promised me some sea air.’